My personal blog/portfolio website build

 Backend Stack

-As I’ve mentioned above, I manage the code for this project using Git, instead of the ‘normal’ WordPress workflow of just working within WordPress itself.
-The reason for this is that I utilise many custom blocks and a custom, complicated child theme, all of which have their own Git repositories.
 By utilising PHP’s Composer package manager, I’ve set up my website to pull dependencies from repositories without the need for WordPress’ standard marketplace.
 This means I can stage all of my changes locally to avoid breakages when updating and I can very specifically control software versions.
-While this won’t work for some people’s workflow, as I only have around 8 plugins, 3 of which I wrote myself, I find this to be an excellent way to keep my site clean and secure.
+While this won’t work for some people’s workflow, as I only have around 8 plugins, including one a few I’ve written myself, I find this to be an excellent way to keep my site clean and secure.

 This website uses the latest version of PHP and the latest MySQL database server.
 Redis cache is in place to optimise database querying, and Swift Performance 2 is used to generate static page cache.